unpoly/unpoly3-slides/index.md

 Note that tag names are now only used for unique elements (like `<body>` or `<main>`).

-You can also push a function if your deriver can't be expressed in a pattern string.
+You can also push a `Function(Element): string?` if your deriver can't be expressed in a pattern.

 ---